How to Support Philadelphia’s Latino-Owned Businesses This Month

 Restaurants and bars

-Owner Sofia Deleon brings Central American street-inspired fare to Center City, translating the experience for Philly diners with pupusas, taquitos, tostada, and gourmet churros served warm over soft serve.
-During this time El Merkury has also been offering contributions to World Central Kitchen.
+Owner Sofia Deleon brings Central American street fare to Center City, exposing Philly diners to pupusas, taquitos, tostada, and churros served warm over soft serve that blend authentic techniques and dishes with modern touches.

-How to support: Order takeout or delivery online.
+How to support: Walk in or order takeout and delivery via website

 Rosario’s Pizzeria & Restaurant